crsmi/rba-notify/README.md

   - Both approaches would require extending `EBirdFetcher.fetch_alerts()` to optionally make these extra requests and including the results in the returned observation dictionary.
 - Additional notification methods (email, push notifications, etc.)
 - User interface for configuration

+## Verifying Deployment

+To confirm your deployment is working correctly:

+1. **Check Container Logs**:
+   - In Portainer: Navigate to Containers > ebird-rba > Logs
+   - Via Docker CLI: `docker logs ebird-rba`
+   - Look for messages like "Checking for new alerts..." which indicates the application is actively running

+2. **Verify Notifications**:
+   - If `NOTIFY_ON_STARTUP` is set to `true`, you should receive a notification on startup with any existing alerts
+   - Otherwise, wait for the next rare bird alert or create a test entry in eBird (if you have permissions)

+3. **Test Data Persistence**:
+   - After receiving a notification, restart the container
+   - Verify you don't receive duplicate notifications for the same alerts

+See the [Verification and Troubleshooting Guide](VERIFICATION.md) for detailed instructions on verifying your deployment and troubleshooting common issues.